GrantEdwards/Linux-Multiboot/README.md

 RedHat: `grub2-mkconfig -o /boot/grub2/grub.cfg`

-The RedHat recipe will probably work for almost any distribution, but check to see if the directory is grub or grub2.
+The RedHat recipe will probably work for almost any distribution, but check to see if the directory/filename is spelled with grub or grub2.

 #### Swap Line in fstab